EncouragingProgrammer/csttp/github_getting_started.md

    git checkout -b feature-update
    ```

-2. Open or Create `README.md` in VS Code and add a new line:
+2. Open or Create `README.md` in the new branch, using VS Code, and add a new line:

 3. Save and commit your changes: